 - Free tickets and invites to John Godber Company events, and associate company events.

 - Invitations to observe JGC rehearsals and other upcoming productions.

 - Becoming a member of a Facebook group and community giving the individuals the platform to communicate with each other and share opportunities.

-- A John Godber Company branded tote bag
+- A John Godber Company merchandise

 - Access to an ‘library’ database to borrow relevant books and plays.